dahlo/bjornlunden_document_downloader/README.md

 # bjornlunden_document_downloader

 A python script to download and organize documents from Bjorn Lundén API.
+Get API access by following the guide at https://developer.bjornlunden.se/

 ## Usage